mallory/e2ee/draft-e2ee.md

 Challenges
 ----------

-Below is best effort list of the challenges currently faced by protocol designers of end-to-end encrypted systems.
+Below is a best effort list of the challenges currently faced by protocol designers of end-to-end encrypted systems.
 Problems that fall outside of this list are likely 1) unnecessary feature requests that negligibly, or do nothing to, achieve the aims of end-to-end encrypted systems, or are 2) in some way antithetical to the goals of end-to-end encrypted systems.

-* Making messaging applications interoperable is an important goal for a healthy and user centric internet ecosystem, however it requires careful design of protocols and systems, such as content type negotiation; provisions of global services, such as discovery; and a great deal of cooperation amongst implementers.
+* Making messaging applications interoperable is an important goal for a healthy and user-centric internet ecosystem, however it requires careful design of protocols and systems, such as content type negotiation; provisions of global services, such as discovery; and a great deal of cooperation amongst implementers.

 * Public key verification is very difficult for users to manage.
 Authentication of the two ends is required for secure and private conversations.
 Therefore, solving the problem of verification of public keys is a major concern for any end-to-end encrypted system design.
 Some applications bind together the account identity and the key, and leave users to establish a trust relationship between them, assisted by public key fingerprint information.

  * Users want to smoothly switch application use between devices, but this comes at a cost to the security and privacy of the communication.
 Thus, there is a problem of availability in end-to-end encrypted systems because the account identity's private key is generated by and stored on the end-user's original device and to move the private key to another device can compromise the security of one of the end-points of the system (by opening the door to key-impersonation attacks, for example).

- * Existing protocols are vulnerable to metadata analysis, even though metadata is often much more sensitive than content.
+ * Existing protocols are vulnerable to metadata analysis, even though metadata is often as sensitive than message content.
 Metadata is plaintext information that travels across the wire and includes delivery-relevant details that central servers need such as the account identity of end-points, timestamps, message size or more.
 Metadata is difficult to eliminate or obfuscate entirely.

  * Confidential and secure communications systems should also maintain the privacy of users but this is necessarily balanced with authentication and is related to the metadata problem for account identity.

- * Users need to communicate in groups, but this presents problems of scale for end-to-end encryption systems.
+ * Users need to communicate in groups, but this presents scalability problems for end-to-end encryption systems.

  * The whole communication should remain secure if only one message is compromised.
 However, for encrypted communication, in some schemes, you must currently choose between forward secrecy or the ability to fully communicate asynchronously.
 This presents a problem for application design that uses end-to-end encryption for asynchronous messaging over email, RCS, etc.

- * Users of end-to-end encrypted systems should be able to communicate with any medium of their choice, from text to large files.
+ * Users of end-to-end encrypted systems should be able to communicate with any medium of their choice, such as text, audio, video, or miscellaneous files.
 However, there is often a resource problem because there are no open protocols to allow users to securely share the same resource in an end-to-end encrypted system.

  * Usability, accessibility and internationalisation features often need careful design and implementation with respect to security and privacy, such as message read status, typing indicators, URL/link previews, third-party input/output applications.

  * End user security tools like anti-virus plugins, spam filters, fraud protections are in conflict with the security and privacy considerations of the end-to-end application.

  * Deployment is notoriously challenging for any software application where maintenance and updates can be particularly disastrous for obsolete cryptographic libraries.